Syreyup/Syreyup-LW-Guides/intro cam.md

  <img src="images/intro_camera-GalaxyMapArcWiiExplorer.png">
  </p>

-<sub>Honeyhive Galaxy’s Map.arc file.
+<p style="text-align: center;"><sub>Honeyhive Galaxy’s Map.arc file.
 (Please note that SMG1 has its internal files in lowercase.
-Capitalization doesn’t matter in SMG2, but in SMG1, files MUST be all lowercase.)</sub>
+Capitalization doesn’t matter in SMG2, but in SMG1, files MUST be all lowercase.)</sub></p>

 Then, open Launch Cam Plus, click File \> Open, then find the CANM you extracted.
 This will open the CANM editor.